-> The Karen Colina Wilson Foundation recently granted funds to Elyssa’s Mission in support of the EveryBody Matters program.
+The Karen Colina Wilson Foundation recently granted funds to Elyssa’s Mission in support of the EveryBody Matters program.
 The EveryBody Matters program is designed to build resiliency in teens, giving them the tools they need to face life’s adversities.
-This program creates a safe place where adolescents collaborate to develop a model of responsible leadership as well as foster a sense of belonging, creating a foundation for the development of courage, tolerance, self-respect, pride and awareness.

-> The Karen Colina Foundation grant will allow Elyssa’s Mission to implement the EveryBody Matters program at Field Middle School in Northbrook Illinois in the winter and spring of 2014.
+The Karen Colina Foundation grant will allow Elyssa’s Mission to implement the EveryBody Matters program at Field Middle School in Northbrook Illinois in the winter and spring of 2014.

 Started in 2006, the Karen Colina Wilson Foundation has as its mission statement “Making a positive difference in the lives of woman and children.”
 The foundation provides grants and programs to children, youth and women to enhance their health, safety, and well-being and provide development opportunities in the areas of education, art, literature and music to improve their quality of life.

 Windy City Live After Dark Features Elyssa’s Mission

 In todays WCL After Dark segment about mental health awareness and suicide prevention, Joanne Meyers, founder of Elyssa’s Mission, talks about her daughter Elyssa and why she started Elyssa’s Mission to Save Young Lives.
 To view click here